rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ## 3. Load Configuration Script

-Rsvim provides several configuration locations for user to choose:
+Rsvim uses a local directory as its configuration's home, there're several locations for user to choose:

 ### `$RSVIM_CONFIG_HOME`